HomeProject InformationProject Team

 EDITORS: Brooke Arnold, Josh Baskaran, Carter Deriso, Sophia Halstead, Wesley Lowman, Molly Myrick, Logan Phelps, Lucy Mills Sammataro, Cara Shade, Ty Taylor

-DEVELOPERS: Nathan Bradshaw, Ben Buckley, Spencer Dunn, Yubaraj Karki, Amee Kivette, Shataydrian Marshall, Cady Pridgeon, Keanna “Kat” Tennyson, Will Tobens, Laura Wilson
+DEVELOPERS: Nathan Bradshaw, Ben Buckley, Spencer Dunn, Yubaraj Karki, Brooke Kirkham, Amee Kivette, Shataydrian Marshall, Talon Mason, Cady Pridgeon, Alden Snajder, Keanna “Kat” Tennyson, Will Tobens, Laura Wilson